edhamma/mahasi-diary/diary.rst

-**A:**  This must be the special Dhamma, I do not think there is anything which is better or more peaceful than this feeling. *(Yogi's description showed he was clinging to wrong Magga, not the Path)*.
+**A:**  This must be the special Dhamma, I do not think there is anything which is better or more peaceful than this feeling. *(Yogi's description showed he was clinging to wrong Magga, not the Path.)*

 *Addhimokkha saddha* (determined faith)
 ---------------------------------------